 - Certified Nurse-Midwife (CNM).
 A CNM provides care to women during their pregnancy, labor, and delivery.
 Trained to deliver babies and certified by the American Midwifery Certification Board (AMCB), a CNM is prepared to handle complications from delivery such as hemorrhaging.
 After birth, a CNM provides ongoing care for the mother and newborn, and educates the parents on nutrition and disease prevention.
 The median salary for nurse midwives is $100,000, according to the BLS.

 - Nurse Practitioner (NP) Certifications.
 The American Association of Nurse Practitioners (AANP) states there are more than 248,000 licensed NPs in the U.S. An NP can perform many of a physician’s duties such as ordering diagnostic tests, diagnosing illnesses, and prescribing medications.
 After graduating with an MSN degree, an NP will select a certification in his or her desired field.
-These certifications can include pediatric nurse practitioner (PNP), family nurse practitioner (FNP), gerontological nurse practitioner (GNP), and psychiatric mental health nurse practitioner (PMHNP).
+These certifications can include a pediatric nurse practitioner (PNP), a family nurse practitioner (FNP), a gerontological nurse practitioner (GNP), and a psychiatric mental health nurse practitioner (PMHNP).
 An NP can work in a variety of health care settings such as hospitals or primary care facilities and can earn a median salary of approximately $103,000, according to the BLS.

 Starting an MSN Degree Program

-Nursing professionals who have asked, what can I do with a master’s in nursing? will find that this degree can play a vital role in the care of the aging baby boomer generation and the growing number of patients with chronic and acute illnesses.
+Nursing professionals, who have asked, what can I do with a master’s in nursing? will find that this degree can play a vital role in the care of the aging baby boomer generation and the growing number of patients with chronic and acute illnesses.
 The BLS projects a 31 percent growth in employment for NPs, nurse midwives, and nurse anesthetists between 2016 and 2026.

 Earning an MSN degree could be the right step for a nurse wanting to advance his or her career and prepare for the health care demands of the future.